Do what you can, with what you have, right where you are.

-Stress-less Social Interactions
+The Stress-less Social Interaction Guide

 We live in a world of social interactions that can either promote our well-being or hurt us in ways that create stress and bitter feelings.
 Managing our stress levels isn’t only about ourselves, it is also importantly about managing the relationships and interactions with other people.

 Here are some suggestions that will help manage your stress levels as you interact with others:

 Because stress is such an overwhelming and widely experienced emotion, it is easy to find people who will support you and who will thoroughly understand your circumstances.

 Find and build support networks through family, friends, work colleagues, and even through online social networks.
 I hope you realize and understand that you are not alone.
 There are plenty of others going through similar circumstances and their support may very well help you to get through the toughest of times.

 Get your mind off your current circumstances by partaking in sporting activities with others.
 Through participating in sports activities you will be able to let go of many levels of frustration that may be bottling up inside.
 It’s also a great way to meet and interact with new people or catch up with old friends.

 One of the best ways to completely lose yourself is to play with small children and pets.
 There is something remarkable about the younger generation that brings great joy to the old and wise.
 The innocence that is brought forth within their nature is contagious and very enlivening.
 Once you start thinking like a small child or animal you begin to truly understand how insignificant the circumstances of your stress actually are.